Note

 within the color palette, while continuous color palettes will assign a different

 color for every value in its series.
-The series
+The series argument requires an interval

 setting to create a discrete color palette, or it will default to a